AMWA-TV/bcp-002-02/docs/Overview.md

 #### Product

-The name given by the Manufacturer for the NMOS Node or Device, e.g. "ABC123".
+The name given by the Manufacturer for the NMOS Node or Device, e.g. "Widget Pro".
 Again, Devices might be different products to their enclosing Node.

 #### Serial Number

-Assigned by a Manufacturer to further identify Nodes and Devices that have the same Product name.
-There can be multiple Serial Numbers.
+Assigned by a Manufacturer to further identify Nodes and Devices that have the same Product name, e.g. "XYZ123-456789".

 #### Application

-The name of a function implemented by a Device, for example "UHD Decoder".
+The name of a function implemented by a Device, for example "UHD Decoder 01".

 ## Tagging Distinguishing Information (normative)

-Node implementations following this Best Current Practice MUST use the `asset` tag as defined in the [NMOS Parameters Registers][NPR-TAGS-ASSET] to indicate Distinguishing Information for Assets.
+Node implementations MUST indicate Distinguishing Information using `asset` tags as defined in the [NMOS Parameters Registers][NPR-TAGS-ASSET] as follows:

-Node implementations SHALL NOT require API clients to use other mechanisms.

-### Duplication

-No duplication is permitted: where an entry would otherwise be duplicated between Node and Device structures within IS-04, it SHALL only appear once, in the Node definition.
-The corresponding Tag in the Device SHALL be omitted.
+Node Resources MUST include exactly one such tag for each of:

+- Manufacturer
+- Product
+- Serial Number

+The combination of Manufacturer, Product and Serial Number MUST be unique withing the IS-04 discovery context.

+> TODO: define "discovery context or propose a different term".

+Device Resources MUST include exactly one such tag for each of:

+- Manufacturer
+- Product
+- Serial Number
+- Application

+The combination of Manufacturer, Product, Serial Number and Application MUST be unique withing the IS-04 discovery context.

+> Note: A Device can have the same Manufacturer, Product and/or Serial Number as its associated Node.

+The tag values MUST reflect the current state of the Node or Device.

+> Note: this means that if a Device changes its function it will have to update its Application tag value.

 ## Example structure (informative)